Nasi Lemak 2.0

-Nasi Lemak 2.0 (辣死你媽 2.0) is a Malaysian film directed by and starring rapper Wee Meng Chee, known more by his stage name Namewee.
+Nasi Lemak 2.0 (辣死你媽 2.0) is a Malaysian comedy film directed by and starring rapper Wee Meng Chee, known more by his stage name Namewee.
 The sequel, Nasi Lemak 1.0 was released 11 years later on 27 January 2022.

 The low-budget film premiered in Melbourne, Australia, on the 31st of August, also known as Malaysia's National Day, then later to Malaysian cinemas on 8 September 2011.

 Plot

-A young chef, Huang Da Xia (Namewee) struggles to get the patrons he's looking for.
+A young chef, Huang Da Xia struggles to get the patrons he is looking for.
 However, contradicting his unpopular cuisine, he is also well known as "Hero Huang" in the local neighbourhood, because he carries out good deeds in helping the community, including filming videos and putting them on his YouTube account.
-One day, he meets Xiao K (Karen Kong), who asks for his help.
+One day, he meets Xiao K, who asks for his help.
 Xiao K's father, owner of a famous Chinese restaurant, is fighting with her aunt for the ownership of the restaurant.
 After some complicated discussions, they decide to hold a contest to see who can cook the best Chinese dish.
-Desperate to get his life and the restaurant business back on track, Chef Huang decides to help Xiao K. Huang seeks help from a mysterious hawker stall lady (Adibah Noor), who summons him to embark on an extraordinary journey of his life.
+Desperate to get his life and the restaurant business back on track, Chef Huang decides to help Xiao K. Huang seeks help from a mysterious hawker stall lady, who summons him to embark on an extraordinary journey of his life.
 During this self-enlightening experience, he will also meet many "local heroes", each lending their support to help him rediscover his roots and the real hidden message of "Nasi Lemak".